sawicki-rafal/git-course/README.md

 # User Information API

 This is a simple Java and Spring-based REST API application for managing user information.
-Currently, the application provides a single endpoint for retrieving a list of users.
+Currently, the application provides endpoints for retrieving a list of users and specified by id user.

 ## Getting Started